 - ½ cup (120g) plain nonfat Greek yogurt

-- ½ cup (120mL) freshly squeezed lemon juice (see Notes!)
+- ½ cup (120mL) freshly squeezed Meyer lemon juice (see Notes!)

-- ¾ cup (180mL) nonfat milk
+- ¾ cup 180mL nonfat milk

 - 1 ½ cups (135g) freshly grated zucchini, patted dry (see Notes!)

 - In a medium bowl, whisk together the flour, baking powder, baking soda, and salt.
 Whisk in the lemon zest.
-In a separate bowl, whisk together the butter, egg whites, vanilla extract, and vanilla stevia.
+In a separate bowl, whisk together the butter, egg whites, vanilla extract, and liquid stevia.
 Add in the Greek yogurt, stirring until no large lumps remain.
 Stir in the lemon juice.
 Alternate between adding the flour mixture and milk, beginning and ending with the flour mixture, and stirring just until incorporated.
 (For best results, add the flour mixture in 4 equal parts.)
 Fold in the zucchini.

 View Nutrition Information + Weight Watchers Points